 What is thermoplastic welding used for?

-Bonding plastics for industrial, medical, and consumer goods where strength and durability are key.
+Bonding components in plastics for industrial, medical, and consumer goods where strength and durability are key.
+Thermoplastic welding is commonly used for joining components in these sectors to ensure optimal joint strength and compatibility.

 Which thermoplastics are easiest to weld?